tjtaylorjr/seedfund/README.md

 ### Step 1

 - **Option 1**
-    - 🍴 fork or clone this repo!
+    - 🍴 fork this repo!

 - **Option 2**
     - 👯 Clone this repo to your local machine using `https://github.com/tjtaylorjr/seedfund.git`